How does environmental variation affect animal decision-making and resultant ecological outcomes?

-Herbivorous reef fishes play a critical role in maintaining healthy coral-dominated reef states, but we still know relatively little about how they incorporate social and environmental information when deciding when, where, and how much to forage.
+Herbivorous reef fishes, such as parrotfish and surgeonfish, play a critical role in maintaining healthy coral-dominated reef states, but we still know relatively little about how they incorporate social and environmental information when deciding when, where, and how much to forage.
 We know that herbivores tend to prefer foraging near refuge habitat and forage for longer periods of time when in social groups, likely reflecting responses to perceived predation risk.
 However, we also know that some species, particularly parrotfishes, are highly territorial in complex reef slope habitats.
 The relative importance of agonistic and facilitative information from nearby individuals is an open question.
 Several of our projects aim to determine how social and habitat contexts interact to affect movement and foraging decisions in herbivorous reef fishes so that we can better understand their functional roles on coral reefs.
 In parrotfishes, we are also investigating how territoriality shapes foraging patterns and how those foraging patterns change through time.

 A queen parrotfish (Scarus vetula; top left) and blue tang (Acanthurus coeruleus; top right) foraging solo on the reef slope.
 Social groups foraging in less complex reef flat habitat (Acanthurus sp.; bottom left) and more complex reef slope habitat (Acanthurus coeruleus and Scarus vetula; bottom right) foraging in less complex reef flat habitats.
 Photos taken in Curacao and Bonaire (J. Manning).